Saint Kitts and NevisOfficial Name: Federation of Saint Kitts and Nevis

 Safety and Security

-CRIME: The government is currently working to combat an influx of illegal weapons onto the islands.
-Violent crime—including murder, petty street crime, automobile break-ins and burglary—continue to occur.
-To combat these problems, St. Kitts has hired a new police chief to guide the police force and implement higher standards in crime fighting.
+CRIME: Violent crime—including murder, petty street crime, automobile break-ins and burglary—continues to occur.
 Visitors and residents must exercise common-sense precautions such as traveling in groups, avoiding walking alone at night or carrying large amounts of cash, other valuables or travel documents.
 Hotel safety deposit facilities should be used to safeguard valuables and travel documents.
 Visitors should also avoid leaving bags, valuables and other belongings in rental vehicles or on beaches.
-Some American universities in St. Kitts and Nevis have instituted strict curfew hours for students, as many have recently been victims of crime in downtown Basseterre.
+Some American universities in St. Kitts and Nevis have instituted strict curfew hours for students, as many have been victims of crime in the past in downtown Basseterre.

-The local equivalent to the “911” emergency line in St. Kitts and Nevis is: 911.
+The local equivalent to the “911” emergency line in St. Kitts and Nevis is: 911 for police and ambulance and 333 for fire services.

 Local Laws & Special Circumstances